oss-review-toolkit/ort/README.md

 # Development

 ORT is written in [Kotlin](https://kotlinlang.org/) and uses [Gradle](https://gradle.org/) as the build system, with [Kotlin script](https://docs.gradle.org/current/userguide/kotlin_dsl.html) instead of Groovy as the DSL.
+Please ensure to have Gradle's incubating [configuration on demand](https://docs.gradle.org/current/userguide/multi_project_configuration_and_execution.html#sec:configuration_on_demand) feature disabled as it is currently [incompatible with ORT](https://github.com/gradle/gradle/issues/4823).

 When developing on the command line, use the committed [Gradle wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html) to bootstrap Gradle in the configured